jeffknupp/talks/wharton-web-conference-14.md

 resource, as would "user".
 If that sounds similar to *models* in an ORM that because they're basically the same thing.
 REST resources are usually represented on the backed by a database table.

+## Resources == Models?

+Pretty much.
+If you're system is built using ORM models, your resources are almost certainly going to be your models.

+Note: This is a good thing.
+Keeping in principle with DRY (Don't Repeat Yourself).
+You already wrote a database model; the goal is to reuse that definition to describe your resources, so you don't have to repeat yourself.

+## Short Aside: What Is a Web Framework?

+Web frameworks reduce the boilerplate required to create a web application by
+providing:

+* *Routing* of HTTP requests to handler functions or classes
+    * Example: `/foo` => `def process_foo()`
+* *Templating* of HTTP responses to inject dynamic data in pre-defined structure
+    * Example: `<h1>Hello {{ user_name }}</h1>`

+Note: ORMs are usually included, but a new generation of microframeworks are leaving this part out, given the rise and popularity of NoSQL storage solutions and ORMs reliance on traditional SQL.

+## Short Aside: The Web Framework Impedance Mismatch

+The more time you spend building REST APIs with web frameworks, the more you'll notice the subtle (and at time, glaring) impedance mismatch.

+Examples:

+* Web frameworks care deeply about URLs as *routes* to processing functions;
+  REST APIs treat URLs as the address of a resource or collection
+* Web frameworks provide HTML templating, while REST APIs rarely return *just* HTML.
+JSON-related functionality feels bolted-on.

+**We need web frameworks better suited for building REST APIs!**